 - Opposing Sports Team: The Yankees.

 - Ordered to Cheat: Buttermaker orders his batter to lean into the pitch so he'd get hit, to get a walk.
 The player is against the idea, but does it anyway.
 Twice.

-- Pet the Dog: Quinn Smith, who played Timmy Lupus in the first film, couldn't take part in the second.
+- Pet the Dog: Quinn Smith, who played Timmy Lupus in the first film, couldn't take part in the second film.
 They were able to get him for a brief scene at the beginning where they show him getting visited by some of his teammates while recovering from a broken leg, with the insinuation that he was a huge part of their second season.

 - Sequel Goes Foreign: The Bad News Bears Go to Japan.

-- Win One For The Gipper: In Breaking Training.
+- Win One for the Gipper: In Breaking Training.
 They even show the famous clip from Knute Rockne, All American on a hotel television set.